PavelSobolev/Students-Grading-App/README.md

 # Moble app for showing and saving student's grades

-This application was created for my personal purposes as a teacher who needs to save my students' grades of their completed assignments.
+This application was created for my personal purposes as a teacher who needs to keep my students' grades on completed assignments.

 #### Technologies

+This software includes a client (mobile) part and a server part which is set of ASP.NET web-scripts which form Web-API used by the client (Web API returns data in the form of XML).
+The server part is not presented in the commit (because of containing of some sensitive data).

 1. Java
 2. Android Studio / Google Android SDK / Card View API
-3. XML
-4. Web API (MS IIS/ASP.NET/C#/XML)
+3. Web API (MS IIS / C# / ASP.NET / XML)
-5. MS SQL Server / Transact-SQL
+4. MS SQL Server / Transact-SQL

 ### User interface (in Russian language)